nutsllc/toybox-larabel/README.md

 # Toybox Laravel (v5.1, v5.2 and v5.3 with Apache2)

-This is a set of the Dockerfile for running several versions of the Laravel PHP Framework.
+This is a Dockerfile for running several versions of the Laravel PHP Framework.

 If you would like to have Nginx with PHP-FPM environment to run Laravel, visit [Toybox Laravel Data](https://github.com/nutsllc/toybox-laravel-data) repository.
-(Dockerhub: [nutsllc/toybox-laravel-data](https://hub.docker.com/r/nutsllc/toybox-laravel-data/))

 ## Running Laravel container

+``docker-compose.yml`` example below.

 ```bash
 version: '2'